 Please contact other key groups that should easily be able to sign on to the letter.
 Here is the link to sign on to the letter: http://www.imba.com/form/rtp-sign-letter.

-August 6, 2012: The International Mountain Bicycling Association (IMBA) has taken the lead for the CRT and developed a grass-roots campaign to convince every state governor NOT to opt out of the RTP.
+August 6, 2012: The International Mountain Bicycling Association (IMBA) has taken the lead to develop a grass-roots campaign to convince every state governor NOT to opt out of the RTP.
 IMBA has prepared a letter to be sent individually to each governor that RTP supporters – organizations, not individuals – from every state will be asked to sign.
 Signers will be broken down by state and 50 separate letters will be prepared.
-All members of CRT and the CRT Council of Advisors are already included as signers on the letter.
 However, we need your help to reach out to your grass-roots contacts, other regional, state and local groups, and any other organizations that benefit from the RTP to ask them to sign the letters too.

 Background on the Recreational Trails Program